MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 This example is currently WIP.
 Use it as a reference only.

-The Seal-Nautilus pattern provides secure secret management for enclave applications, ensuring the Seal secret is only accessible within verified enclaves.
-Here we reuse the weather example.
-Instead of storing the `weather-api-key` with AWS Secret Manager, we store it with Seal, and show that only the enclave with the expected PCRs has access to it.
+The Seal-Nautilus pattern provides secure secret management for enclave applications, ensuring the Seal secret is only accessible within the attested enclaves.
+Here we reuse the weather example: Instead of storing the `weather-api-key` with AWS Secret Manager, we store it with Seal, and show that only the enclave with the expected PCRs has access to it.

 ## Components

-1. Nautilus server running AWS Nitro Enclave (`src/nautilus-server/src/apps/seal-example`): This is the only place that can decrypt the Seal secret according to the policy.
-It processes data and exposes the endpoints at port 3000 to the Internet.
-It also exposes port 3001 to the local host, which can only be used to initialize and complete the bootstrap steps.
+1. Nautilus server running inside AWS Nitro Enclave (`src/nautilus-server/src/apps/seal-example`): This is the only place that the Seal secret can be decrypted according to the policy.
+It exposes the endpoints at port 3000 to the Internet with the `/get_attestation` and `/process_data` endpoints.
+It also exposes port 3001 to the local host, which can only be used to initialize and complete the bootstrap steps inside the instance that the enclave runs.

 2. Seal [CLI](https://github.com/MystenLabs/seal/tree/main/crates/seal-cli): In particular, `encrypt` and `fetch-keys` are used for this example.
 The latest doc for the CLI can be found [here](https://seal-docs.wal.app/SealCLI/#7-encrypt-and-fetch-keys-using-service-providers).